stephansamuel/poc-tokenize-fn-call/README.md

 reference implementation.
 Of note, deduce the function call (as `str`) from the wrapper function[^1].

+To facilitate system instrumentation, create a class as a single point of entry.
+Class should be configurable.
+Use an injectable model (GoF [Strategy pattern](https://www.gofpatterns.com/behavioral/patterns/strategy-pattern.php)) for, "resolution," of function names to useful actions.
+See reference Python implementations of the Strategy pattern [here](https://www.geeksforgeeks.org/strategy-method-python-design-patterns/) and [here](https://www.giacomodebidda.com/posts/strategy-pattern-in-python/).

 # Additional Notes

 Some more miscallanea.